csantos-alvess/Physalia-Manual-Genome-Curation/Session4.md

 Both bird species have a karyotype of n = 40.
 Shark karyoptype n = 51

+Go to TreeVal and check for gene content in your bird micros, if you like.

 **The goal here is you to work on the micro and sex chromosomes as much as you can, saving time at the end to generate the curated fasta file.**

 > [!IMPORTANT]